-i.
-This will provide higher norms for FAR and mix of uses.
+- 20.3.1 This will provide higher norms for FAR and mix of uses.
 In order to manage the impacts of such developments and maximise the opportunities, the Policy will be implemented strategically in select TOD Nodes with high development potential.
-This will enable the creation of well-planned growth centres, developed as per sustainability principles, and capable of developing into future economic drivers and cultural hubs for the city.
+This will enable the creation of well-planned growth centres, developed as per sustainability principles, and capable of developing into future economic drivers and cultural hubs for the city. - 20.3.2 DDA will undertake a rapid assessment of the development potential of the various transit nodes in the city and identify a limited number of TOD Nodes on the basis of their strategic importance and ease of implementation. - 20.3.2.1 Such transit nodes shall be along Metro Rail, Railway, RRTS or any public transit system having the capacity to carry5,000 or more peak hour per direction traffic (PHPDT) with a dedicated carriageway. - 20.3.2.2 Strategic nodes will be identified on the basis of the following broad considerations: - a) The nodes shall have sites that can be readily taken up as TOD Schemes (adding up to a minimum of 8 Ha), such as vacant or underutilised government lands, government housing, commercial centres, industrial estates, etc. Availability of such sites will ensure that trigger projects can be taken up on priority to provide the necessary impetus for other projects to come up in the node; - b) They shall have a good mix of greenfield and/or low-density brownfield sites;

-- ii.
-DDA will undertake a rapid assessment of the development potential of the various transit nodes in the city and identify a limited number of TOD Nodes on the basis of their strategic importance and ease of implementation. - a.
-Such transit nodes shall be along Metro Rail, Railway, RRTS or any public transit system having the capacity to carry 10,000 or more peak hour peak direction traffic (PHPDT). - b.
-Strategic nodes will be identified on the basis of the following broad considerations: - The nodes shall have sites that can be readily taken up as TOD Schemes (adding up to a minimum of 8 Ha), such as vacant or underutilised government lands, government housing, commercial centres, industrial estates, etc. Availability of such sites will ensure that trigger projects can be taken up on priority to provide the necessary impetus for other projects to come up in the node; - They shall have a good mix of green field and/or low-density brown field sites; - Their location shall be strategic either as economic/cultural hubs for the city or as potential triggers for development/regeneration of underdeveloped areas in the city. - They shall be amenable to augmentation of infrastructure such as water supply, sewerage, etc. - iii.
-Additionally, further TOD nodes may be considered only if adequate interest has been expressed by constituent land and property owners i.e., at least 8 Ha of land is proposed to be developed in the form of a single or multiple TOD Schemes.
+- c) Their location shall be strategic either as economic/cultural hubs for the city or as potential triggers for development/regeneration of under-developed areas in the city. - d) They shall be amenable to augmentation of infrastructure such as water supply, sewerage, etc. - 20.3.3 Additionally, further TOD nodes may be considered only if adequate interest has been expressed by constituent land/ property owners i.e., at least 8 Ha of land is proposed to be developed in the form of a single or multiple TOD Schemes.
 A joint application shall be made to DDA comprising of the following: - a.
 Map showing the sites proposed to be developed as TOD Scheme/s, - b.
 List of landowners with details of location and area of land proposed under the TOD Schemes, - c.
 Letters of consent from all the land and property owners involved.